 Bacteria are larger organisms than viruses which do not need a human to survive and reproduce.
 Our bodies and our world are full of bacteria, most of them helpful, although some of them can cause significant disease.
 The “good” bacteria are on our skin, in our mouths, in our intestines, and in some of our food, such as yogurt.
 Our own bacteria can cause disease if they are found in the wrong place such as when our skin bacteria invade a wound or if bacteria from the stool get into the bladder and cause a urinary tract infection.
 Other bacteria do not live in or on our bodies but spread from person to person to cause illnesses.
 Strep is a good example of this.
 Antibiotics are helpful in ridding the body of bacteria, both good and bad.

+When Does A Child Need Antibiotics?
+For ear infections, not as much as you think.
 Ear infections represent one of the most common reasons for which antibiotics are prescribed in children and they present yet another dilemma.
-The ears communicate with the back of the nose and throat so they are susceptible to becoming infected when the nose is involved.
-Fluid can get in the middle ear space (behind the eardrum) and can stay there without infection simply as fluid, or it can get infected and lead to significant symptoms.
 The diagnosis of an ear infection is based solely on a physical exam.
 Most ear infections are caused by bacteria, but the thinking is changing about what to do with them.
 In years past in the United States, all ear infections would be treated with antibiotics; in other countries, antibiotics are rarely used and there is no significant increase in complications.
 Based on recent data, approximately 80% of ear infections in children over 2 years old will get better without antibiotics so there has been a push to prescribe fewer antibiotics.

 Many people believe that the degree of fever a child has or the color of the mucus is an indicator of a bacterial infection.
 A green runny nose is a symptom of an infection, but does not differentiate between a viral or bacterial cause.
 Unfortunately, there is no sure-fire way to predict a bacterial infection based on symptoms alone.
 Symptoms coupled with a physical exam are still the only way to determine which infection would be helped by an antibiotic.